Leaving a toxic relationship, whether with a partner, friend, or family member, is one of the most challenging things a person can do.

-Accept that fact and give yourself permission to feel the pain and sadness.
+Accept that fact and permit yourself to feel the pain and sadness.
 Often, a toxic partner, friend, or even family member can become the entire focus of a person’s life.

 Give yourself a safe space to express your feelings.
 This can be journaling, blogging, drawing, or talking with a trusted friend or a professional.
 Allow yourself to express the full range of emotions you’re sure to be feeling – anger, sorrow, grief, elation, hope, despair.

-It sounds silly, but think of the benefits of leaving the toxic person.
-What can you do now that they never let you do, or made you feel bad for doing?
-It can be as frivolous as sleeping diagonal on the bed or ordering anchovies on the pizza, or as serious as traveling abroad or going out with friends.
+It sounds silly but think of the benefits of leaving the toxic person.
+What can you do now that they never let you do or made you feel bad for doing?
+It can be as frivolous as sleeping diagonally on the bed, ordering anchovies on the pizza, or as severe as traveling abroad or going out with friends.

 Make yourself a list of all the things you’ll be able to do, all the things you won’t have to do or deal with anymore, and all the reasons your life is better without this toxic relationship in it.

 Read it over often.
-You can even post reminders to yourself on post-it notes around your home, or send yourself reminders on postcards in the mail.
+You can even post reminders on post-it notes around your home or send yourself reminders on postcards in the mail.

 You will heal.
 It will just happen in its own time.

-Try these six tips on how to leave a toxic relationship, and you will get to know how easy it is for you to severe the malignant from your life and survive the aftermath of it.
+Try these tips on how to leave a toxic relationship, and you will get to know how easy it is for you to sever the malignant from your life and survive the aftermath of it.